• Skip to primary navigation

 Here are a few of the office supply type items that I use a ton when prepping for CC each year.

-Printer – you can print at places like Staples (I like CC has a discount with them?) but I prefer to print at home.
+Printer – you can print at places like Staples (I think CC has a discount with them?) but I prefer to print at home.
 I’ve been very happy with this printer.

 Velcro dots – Handy for all those velcro activities